Skip to main content

 Academic

-An academic evaluation of the long-term safety of physiological testosterone use in women moves beyond immediate effects and into a nuanced analysis of chronic disease risk, primarily focusing on cardiovascular health and incidence.
+An academic evaluation of the long-term safety of physiological testosterone use in women moves beyond immediate effects and into a nuanced analysis of chronic disease risk, primarily focusing on cardiovascular health and breast cancer incidence.
 The current body of evidence provides a reassuring short-term safety profile, particularly when using non-oral administration routes.

 The central challenge in providing definitive long-term guidance is the relative scarcity of multi-decade, large-scale, randomized controlled trials.
 Therefore, our current understanding is built by synthesizing data from shorter-term trials, metabolic marker studies, mechanistic research, and long-term observational data.